-Rather, the proposed IN1 General Industrial zoning should extend in a westerly direction, so that the to the 1:100 ARI line.
+Rather, the proposed IN1 General Industrial zoning should extend in a westerly direction to the 1:100 ARI line.
 These zone boundaries should be squared up to match the lot boundaries in the locality and the pending SSD 9522 scheme, instead of being curved.